Skrapion/skrapion.github.io/posts/wire-wrapped-world-tree/index.md

 ---
 My first attempt at wire-wrapped jewelry!

 This was another secret-Santa project.
-It's made of copper wire and then tarnished with liver of sulphur and then buffed with steel wool, and I think the World Tree motif was perfect.
+It's made of copper wire and then tarnished with liver of sulfur and then buffed with steel wool, and I think the World Tree motif was perfect.

 It turns out wire wrapped jewelry is a great craft to do while binging Lord of the Rings.